Best Practice Community Development

 - The 40 Developmental assets represent common wisdom of the kinds of positive experiences and characteristics that young people need and deserve.

 - Surveys of more than 200,000 students in grades 6-12 reveal that assets are powerful influences of adolescent behavior.

 - Regardless of gender, ethnicity, economic status, or location—these assets are the positive attitudes and behaviors needed to protect young people from social and economic mobility.

 The Gap in Assets among Youth

-While there is no “magic number” of assists young people should have, data indicates that 31 is a worthy, through challenging benchmark for experiencing their positive effects most strongly.
+While there is no “magic number” of assets young people should have, data indicates that 31 is a worthy, more challenging benchmark for experiencing their positive effects most strongly.
 Yet only 9% of youth have 31 or more assets.
 More than half have 20 or fewer.

 At Neighbor to Neighbor we track, train, and create comprehensive programming to develop assets In youth and young adults.
 To do this we are safe haven that offers a secure base so that our neighbors can establish roots and grow wings as they move from surviving to thriving.